End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Reproducibility

-To enable independent validation of the performance claims presented in this paper, we have provided all essential configuration details required to replicate our testing environment.
-This includes the exact kernel parameters, latency simulation values, and visualization commands, all of which are publicly available in a GitHub repository \cite{r22}.
-The \texttt{iperf3} benchmark tool used in comparative analysis is also publicly available from its official repositories \cite{r21}.
+For reproducibility, the exact kernel parameters, latency simulation values, and visualization commands, all of which are publicly available in a GitHub repository \cite{FangPieee}.
+The \texttt{iperf3} benchmark tool used in comparative analysis is also publicly available from its official repositories \cite{iperf3Github}.

+The endpoints, not the wire, set the true performance limit, so characterizing the storage service deserves the same care as characterizing the network.
+Where \texttt{iperf3} above measures the network path, the storage path can be measured with \texttt{elbencho}~\cite{Elbencho, Breuner2021Elbencho}, an open-source benchmark that reports throughput, IOPS, and latency for both read and write operations, and which ESnet's own DTN I/O-benchmarking guidance likewise recommends~\cite{ESnetIOBench}.
+Because storage throughput depends strongly on file (or object) size---the small-file cliff and the large-file plateau---we contributed \texttt{storage\_sweep}~\cite{StorageSweep} in 2020, a set of \texttt{bash} wrappers around \texttt{elbencho} in its \texttt{contrib} directory that automate a power-of-two sweep across sizes and plot the resulting curve.
+Together they let a reader locate the knee of their own storage before attributing a shortfall to the network, and give the Open Invitation of Section~\ref{sec:aggregation} a concrete, storage-side referent.

+A caveat on \emph{what} to measure.
+The storage industry rates devices by small-block (4~KiB, 8~KiB) figures, but applications do not address raw devices; they read and write \emph{files} through a filesystem, and bulk movers do so in large blocks, e.g., we often use 16~MiB.
+A device's 4~KiB random-I/O rating therefore says little about the throughput an application will actually see. \texttt{fio} can drive filesystem I/O and handles large-block sequential work, but it is unreliable in the single-KiB small-file regime---precisely where the small-file cliff lives. \texttt{elbencho} is dependable there, which is why we rate storage with it, at application-relevant sizes.
+Nor is the filesystem incidental: an ill-chosen or misconfigured filesystem will hobble the application even with good underlying device benchmarks.

-The Zettar zx data mover and associated deployment tooling represent proprietary commercial technology reserved for customers and partners.
-The provided materials allow independent verification of our benchmarking methodology without requiring access to our commercial software.
+The zx data mover and associated deployment tooling represent proprietary commercial technology reserved for customers and partners.
+The provided materials allow independent verification of the benchmarking methodology and performance claims without requiring access to the commercial zx software.
+The principle: \textbf{open methodology, not open product}.
+Many prominent independent parties have verified the results without possessing the IP, e.g., ESnet~\cite{Kissel2020ESnet}, KEK's GoToCloud results~\cite{Moriya2024GoToCloud}, an independent HPE reproduction (Fig.~\ref{fig:hpe-reproduction}).
+This reproduction is notable for several reasons beyond the raw performance figure:

+\begin{itemize} \item \textbf{Independent operator:} The operator had no prior experience with the system---he succeeded on his first attempt using only a simple \texttt{bash} automation script and its documentation.

+\item \textbf{Hostile control path:} To reach the appliances, he had to tunnel through a multi-layered enterprise remote access facility (VPN, web-based remote desktop, and a virtual machine)--- elements that introduce serious automation productivity degradation.

+\item \textbf{Configuration drift:} The local IT team had, despite explicit warnings, applied their perceived ``standard adjustments'' for general-purpose servers to the appliances, altering the carefully designed configuration. \end{itemize}